 I am grateful for the spirit of Mother Nature that has blessed the earth with the richness of natural oils and minerals.
-I co-ordinate tours to several regions in Ghana for that ‘grass-roots experience.
+I co-ordinate cultural adventures to several regions in Ghana for that ‘grass-roots experience.

-My ambition in life is to go back home, sit under a mango tree wearing my African attire quenching tropical juice with the sea breeze blowing through my ‘fro, and giving thanks. ‘mind, body and soul.’
+My ambition in life is to relax at home, sit under a mango tree wearing my African attire, quenching tropical juice with the sea breeze blowing through my ‘fro, and giving thanks. ‘mind, body and soul.’

 ‘A natural revolution – going back to our roots – the journey continues’